wagtail/wagtail/docs/reference/pages/panels.md

     ]
 ```

-### Required Fields
+### Required fields

 To make input or chooser selection mandatory for a field, add [`blank=False`](django.db.models.Field.blank) to its model definition.

-### Hiding Fields
+### Hiding fields

-Without a panel definition, a default form field (without label) will be used to represent your fields.
+Without a top-level panel definition, a ``FieldPanel`` will be constructed for each field in your model.
 If you intend to hide a field on the Wagtail page editor, define the field with [`editable=False`](django.db.models.Field.editable).
+If a field is not present in the panels definition, it will also be hidden.